-Having made successful solo debuts with orchestras including the Dortmund Philharmonic Orchestra, the Philharmonic Orchestra Baden-Baden and the Göttingen Symphony Orchestra in recent years, Felicitas Schiffner has already shown herself to be an outstanding virtuoso.
+Having made successful solo debuts with orchestras including the HR Symphony Orchestra, the Philharmonic Orchestra Baden-Baden and the Göttingen Symphony Orchestra in recent years, Felicitas Schiffner has already shown herself to be an outstanding virtuoso.
+Most recently in April 2026 she gave her debut with the Shanghai Symphony Orchestra, the China Philharmonic Orchestra and the Guangzhou Symphony Orchestra.

-Schiffner has participated in prestigious festivals including the Schleswig-Holstein Music Festival, the Kronberg Academy Festival and the Matsumoto Festival in Japan and has performed in renowned concert halls like New York City’s Carnegie Weill Recital Hall, the Jordan Hall in Boston and the Laeiszhalle in Hamburg.
-Internationally, she has performed in countries such as Japan, China, the USA, Germany, Denmark, France, Italy, Russia, Finland and Romania.
+Schiffner has participated in prestigious festivals including the Schleswig-Holstein Music Festival, the Kronberg Academy Festival, the International Festival of the Academy "Classical Music" Chelyabinsk in Russia and the Matsumoto Festival in Japan and has performed in renowned concert halls like New York City’s Carnegie Weill Recital Hall, Jordan Hall in Boston and Laieszhalle in Hamburg.
+Internationally, she has performed in countries including Japan, China, the USA, Germany, Denmark, France, Italy, Russia, Finland and Romania.

-Born in 1997 in Lübeck, Germany, Schiffner grew up in a music-loving environment and received her first violin lessons at the age of 4 from her mother.
 She studied with Erik Schumann in Frankfurt am Main and with Donald Weilerstein and Kim Kashkashian at the New England Conservatory of Music in Boston, MA.
-Currently she is studying an artist diploma with Krzysztof Wegrzyn in Hanover and in addition, orchestral conducting in Weimar.

 She also worked with Vadim Gluzman, Merry Peckham, Laurence Lesser, Kolja Blacher, Christoph Poppen and Petra Müllejans.

-Schiffner won several top prizes in international competitions, including the Washington International Competition for Strings, the Schoenfeld International String Competition in Harbin, the International Rubinstein Competition for Strings and the Shanghai Isaac Stern Violin Competition and is in addition a "Young Artist" of Thomastik Infeld Vienna.
+Schiffner won several top prizes in international competitions, including the Washington International Competition for Strings, the Schoenfeld International String Competition in Harbin, the International Rubinstein Competition for Strings and the Shanghai Isaac Stern Violin Competition.

 As an award winner of the 23rd Competition of the German Musical Instrument Foundation‚ “Musikleben”, in February 2015, Felicitas Schiffner was granted a violin built by Jean Baptiste Vuillaume in Paris 1863, which is overseen by the Funds of the Hamburg Family property.